 The circle of life and persistence in discovering her roots have brought Pamela back around to find her truth.
 Pamela believes it’s a natural yearning to know who you are and where your roots originate.
 She feels learning this truth, as traumatic and devastating as it’s been, has been the only way towards healing & freedom.

 Pamela believes when adoptees don’t have their truth, healing is unachievable.

-Every Story Has a Struggle, The Key Is Finding Purpose in the Pain
+Every Story Has a Struggle.
+The Key Is Finding Purpose in the Pain

 By sharing her journey and experiences, Pamela is hopeful her fellow adoptees will be enlightened and encouraged.
-Pamela believes relinquishment is rooted in complex- PTSD, abandonment, rejection, grief, loss & trauma, but we CAN experience beauty in life.
+Pamela believes relinquishment is rooted in complex- PTSD, abandonment, rejection, grief, loss & trauma, but CAN experience beauty in life.
 She believes adoption only compacts this trauma.